 - Spent Last Month: If the previous month’s spending was a pretty good template for the current month, fire up this option.

 - Average Spent: The not-so-hidden gem of Auto-Assign.
 Spending averages are super-honest.
-We’ll show you an average of up to the last 12 months—use it as the basis for your budget, and you’ll likely be right on target.
+We’ll show you an average of up to the last 12 months (excluding the current month), starting from the first month in which you actually spent money during that 12-month period.
+Use it as the basis for your budget, and you’ll likely be right on target.

 And three options that will remove money from your categories: